hakansakarya/sensuspy/README.md

 sensuspy requires the AWS Command Line Interface to be installed in order to synchronise data from a S3 bucket.
 In order to install AWS CLI see http://docs.aws.amazon.com/cli/latest/userguide/installing.html

 ###   Installing
 The package was developed using python 3.5, however it should be compatible with any python 3.x.
 Testing on python 3.6 yielded no unexpected behavior, but using python 3.5 is advised for optimal behavior.
-Working with a virtual envrionment is also advised.
+Working with a virtual environment is also advised.

 In order to setup a virual environment (using anaconda):
 ```
 conda create -n yourenvname python=3.5
 ```
-To activate your virtual environemnt:
+To activate your virtual environment:
 ```
 source activate yourenvname
 ```